-As experts in online training, our team at American Safety Council has the opportunity to get to know safety trainers who teach numerous classes throughout the year and have on-the-go schedules.
+As experts in online training, our team has the opportunity to get to know safety trainers who teach numerous classes throughout the year and have on-the-go schedules.

 As students head back to school this month for a new year of learning, it's a good time to evaluate safety training and education for employees in the workplace.